JakubTabor/Data_Augmentation_Overfitting__CNN/README.md

 # Now I gonna create one list for my images to sort "every type" of them and ine list for my images labels to give them numbers
 # Then I convert my images into 3D number numpy arrays, next i resize then to the same dimension for training purpose
 # First i create two empty lists "X, y = [], []", then i make for loop " for flower_name, images in flowers_images_dict.items() and get acces to items"
+# Then in that loop i create another loop "for image in images", I create "img" variable which is "cv2.imread and str on my image",
+# It will convert into 3D np.array